tstahlhut/net_practice/README.md

 ### Routing Table

 Each router has a routing table which is like a map it uses to forward IP packets.
 In this routing table, the router stores all the routes it knows.
-So, when an IP packet arrives, it searches for the destination IP address in its routing table and forwards it.
-If the IP address is not listed in the routing table, the router uses its default gateway.
+So, when an IP packet arrives, it searches for the destination IP address in its routing table and forwards it (or keeps it, if it is for itself).

+Each route in the routing table is a an instruction.
+It tells the router what to do if a packet with destination IP address x comes in.
+	- To reach destination in network x, send the packet to next router/switch y.
+ 	- If the network is directly connected, send it to the network.
+  	- If the address is your own IP address (local route), receive it yourself.

 Routers can learn new paths by two methods: dynamic routing and static routing.
 But before the learning starts, we pre-configure a router.